 Are there some baths for weight loss that actually work?
-If a hot bath with Epsom salt is supposed to help, I should be thin as a rail, but the truth is that I could stand to lose five pounds.
+Can you use a hot tub to lose weight?
+And if a hot bath with Epsom salt is supposed to help, I should be thin as a rail, but the truth is that I could stand to lose five pounds.
 So what gives?

 Download the chart above that shows how many calories you’ll burn with different baths.

 But beware: the devil is in the details.
 So let’s dive into 5 types of baths rumored to lead to weight loss and see what the research says about each: